Acne and diet

 When you have the right conditions for acne, dead skin cells may slough off faster, causing blockage which occurs when pores are plugged by these dead skin cells combined with sebum (an oily substance secreted by the sebaceous glands).
 These plugs seal follicles off and allow for the proliferation of the bacteria, P. acnes.
 This then can trigger inflammation, which occurs as a byproduct of your white blood cells responding to the increased bacterial presence.
 That inflammation becomes the papules, pustules (pimples), nodules, and/or cysts which we call acne.
 As those who have serious acne know, this can also lead to acne scars.
 Teen acne and adult acne are formed the same way but may be treated differently.
 Acne and skin aging sometimes are two problems that have to be addressed together to make skin smoother, clearer, and younger looking in the process of treating acne and acne scars.

 Acne doesn't only necessarily occur on the face, but can also occur all over the body, primarily on the neck, back, chest, and/or shoulders.
-There are a lot of acne myths out there, but when you're well information about acne facts, you have a much better chance of finding the right treatment for your skin.Liquid error: Could not find asset snippets/relatedblogs.liquid
+There are a lot of acne myths out there, but when you're well information about acne facts, you have a much better chance of finding the right treatment for your skin.Liquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid